Yarin96/Yarin96/README.md

 ### 🙋‍♂️ About Me:

-- 🎓 3rd Year Computer Science Studet.
+- 🎓 3rd Year Computer Science Student.

 - 💯 Highly motivated person with emphasis to web development and software engineering.